oneapi-src/oneDAL/INSTALL.md

 https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html

+These dependencies can also be installed through the `conda` software, but doing so will require a few additional setup steps - see rest of the instructions for details.

 ## Docker Development Environment

 [Docker file](https://github.com/uxlfoundation/oneDAL/tree/main/dev/docker) with the oneDAL development environment is available as an alternative to the manual setup.

 ## Installation Steps

+_(If using `conda`, see subsequent sections for instructions)_

 1. Clone the sources from GitHub\* as follows:

         git clone https://github.com/uxlfoundation/oneDAL.git